unicode-org/icu/docs/userguide/format_parse/index.md

 > :point_right: **Note**: *The appropriate Calendar support is required for different locales.
 For example, the Buddhist calendar is the official calendar in Thailand so the typical assumption of Gregorian Calendar usage should not be used.
-ICU will pick the appropriate Calendar based on the locale you supply when opening a Calendar or DateFormat.*
+ICU will pick the appropriate Calendar based on the locale you supply when opening a `Calendar` or `DateFormat`.*

 ### Messages